onejgordon/flow-dashboard/README.md

 ### Deploy

+* `cd scripts`
-`./scripts/deploy.sh 0-1` to deploy a new version 0-1 and set is as default
+* `./deploy.sh 0-1` to deploy a new version 0-1 and set is as default

+If you get a permission denied error on a logs directory during deploy, you may need to run the above command wish sudo.

 Visit `https://[project-id].appspot.com` to see the app live.